LaMonte Wade Jr Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.87 team ERA that ranks fifth across all MLB pitching staffs.
+- The Padres have the fourth-ranked team ERA across all MLB pitching staffs (3.84).

-- The Padres give up the third-fewest home runs in baseball (170 total, 1.1 per game).
+- Padres pitchers combine to surrender the second-fewest home runs in baseball (170 total, 1.1 per game).

-- The righty last pitched on Wednesday against the Colorado Rockies, when he went six innings, allowing two earned runs while giving up seven hits.
+- In his most recent outing on Saturday against the St. Louis Cardinals, the righty tossed 5 2/3 innings, allowing one earned run while surrendering three hits.

-- The 33-year-old has an ERA of 3.79, with 8.7 strikeouts per nine innings, in 25 games this season.
-Opposing hitters have a .257 batting average against him.
+- The 27-year-old has a 4.58 ERA and 7.4 strikeouts per nine innings across seven games this season, while giving up a batting average of .246 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.